JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 ## Release Highlights

-This release contains the results of this year's three GSOC projects.
+This release contains the results of this year's three GSoC projects.

 ### AI feature

 The two basic AI features are "AI based Summary for linked PDFs" and "AI chat".
 The latter one allows you to ask the AI questions about the linked paper's content.
-Learn more about the features in the [GSOC blog post on AI feature](https://blog.jabref.org/2024/08/21/AI-chatting/).
+Learn more about the features in the [GSoC blog post on AI feature](https://blog.jabref.org/2024/08/21/AI-chatting/).

 We also took this as an opportunity to improve the importing and offline parsing of PDFs, e.g. searching the PDF contents for a DOI.